The low-carb way of eating is very popular.

-One of the best things about it, is that people usually don't need to count calories.
+One of the best things about it is that people usually don't need to count calories to lose weight.

 As long as carbs are kept low, appetite tends to go down.

-Some of these foods are even very healthy, at least in the context of a low-carb diet (although adding them on top of a high-carb diet could be a problem).
+Some of these foods are even very healthy, at least in the context of a low-carb diet — though adding them on top of a high-carb diet could be a problem.

 Butter used to be a dietary staple.